Here are some answers to the questions most commonly posed by prospective Parents and Guardians:

 What are the teaching and learning standards?

 All teachers at our school are fully qualified and registered to teach with The NSW Education Standards Authority (NESA).
 In addition, our teachers are required to build on their qualifications with ongoing study of Steiner education.
-Our learning standards are aligned with the standards and outcomes of the NSW Australian Curriculum.
-These apply to all NSW schools.

-How are learning support needs met?
+How are special needs supported?

 If your child has special needs, these are discussed at length during the enrolment process.
 Our Enrolment Policy complies with all relevant disability legislation.
 Support needs that have been identified are used to develop Individual Learning Plans for students.
 This may result in students receiving extra help individually, or in small groups.
 It may result in them receiving extension opportunities if they are demonstrating high academic achievement.
-Adjustments that are made to student learning plans are developed consultatively with Parents and Guardians.
-Our high school students enjoy the benefits of support at our ‘Any Time Learning Assistance Space’ (ATLAS), where they can have specific questions addressed.
+Adjustments that are made to student learning plans are developed consultatively with parents and guardians.

-Is this an arts School?
+Is this an Arts School?

-The creative arts have a central role in our pedagogy.
-They are are incorporated meaningfully across all subject areas – not marginalised as an ‘add-on’.
+The arts have a central role in our pedagogy.
+They are not marginalised as an β€˜add-on’; they are incorporated meaningfully across all subject areas.
 It is our view that the arts creatively communicate to deep levels of our shared humanity, helping us to make meaning, to celebrate and appreciate life.
-Artistic experience is fulfilling and contributes to wellbeing.
-In the primary years, our students learn to paint, draw, knit, sew, weave and crochet, to play musical instruments, perform plays, write stories, and to sing together.
+Artistic experience is fulfilling.
+It is enjoyable, deeply satisfying and contributes to wellbeing.
+In the primary years, our students learn to paint, to draw, to knit, sew, weave and crochet, to play musical instruments, perform plays, write stories, to sing together.
 We methodically build on skills in a well-designed, purposeful program well into the high school.
 Most visitors to our School are highly impressed by the creativity, beauty, pride and attention to detail evident in the students’ work.

 Is the School religious?

 We are an inclusive School and welcome families of all denominations as well as atheists, agnostics and those who are still wondering!
-Our School is non-denominational and does not offer instruction in any one religion.
-Instead, we draw upon diverse literary traditions associated with the world‘s leading religions and mythologies.
+Our School is non-denominational and does not offer instruction in one particular religion.
+Instead, we draw upon diverse literary traditions associated with the worldβ€˜s leading religions and mythologies.
 We embed these in the rich narrative elements of the curriculum.
-This approach gives students a sense of cultural appreciation and provides understandings that they will eventually integrate into their own individual ethical framework.
-Our philosophy nurtures a sense of the divine at the core of each human being.
+This approach gives students a sense of cultural appreciation and provides perspectives that they will eventually integrate into their own individual ethical framework.
+Our philosophy nurtures a sense of the divine- at the core of each human being and at work in the universe.
 We communicate this deeper dimension in a way that is respectful, non-prescriptive and open-minded.
 Central to our philosophy is a practice of gratitude.

 What is the School’s approach to discipline?